faysalsatter/faysalsatter.github.io/_posts/2022-03-12-hive_window_function.md

 ## Built-in functions
 ### FIRST_VALUE
 It will return the first record from each partition.
-For example, We want to find the first date of transaction for each `store`.
-Window function returns output for each row.
+For example, say, we want to find the first date of transaction for each `store`.
+This window function will return output for each row.
 We need to use `DISTINCT` to get only one value for each store.
 ```sql
 SELECT DISTINCT store,
                 FIRST_VALUE(sales_date)